vanilla07/passerelle-admin-api/README.md

 # Running The Application

-To run the application run the following commands in project-logs/dropwizard-logs.
+To run the application run the following commands.

 * To package the example run (Maven and Java 8 required).